Newton Methods in Generalized Nash Equilibrium Problems with Applications to Game-Theoretic Model Predictive Control: Newton Methods for NE Problems

 \subsection{Distributed Josephy-Newton method}

-Now we consider distributed Newton methods where each agent performs a local computation to update its own decision variable $a_i$ using its local information (in the sense that agent $i$ may use $J_{i}$, $\nabla_{a_i} J_{i}$, and $\nabla^2_{a_ia_i} J_{i}$, but not $J_{-i}$ or its gradient or Hessian).
-Other agents' decision variables from the last round of iteration are available. \textbf{Mechanism 1} is a local method, i.e., assuming $a^0$ is sufficiently close to the NE $a^*$; and the convergence to the NE is a consequence of the Newton method convergence. \textbf{Mechanism 2} is a global method, i.e., the initial guess may not be close to the NE, and uses best-response dynamics for the global convergence to NE with the Newton method being employed to solve the best response for each agent's local optimization.
+Next we consider distributed algorithms where each agent performs a local computation to update its own decision variable $a_i$ using its local information, i.e., $J_{i}$, $\nabla_{a_i} J_{i}$, and $\nabla^2_{a_ia_i} J_{i}$; but not $J_{-i}$ or its gradient or Hessian.
+Other agents' decision variables from previous rounds of iterations are available.
+Such distributed NE seeking is often designed based on better- or best- response dynamics \cite{Lacra_dissipativity,best_response}.
+We here show that the Josephy-Newton method can be used to solve the best response or proximal response problem, which, with appropriate monotonicity assumptions, leads to the NE \cite{best_response}.